-- expenses for business gifts, home office, trade publications, etc.
+- · expenses for business gifts, home office, trade publications, etc.

 - · home office expenses, or

-- · depreciation or an IRC § 179 deduction
+- depreciation or an IRC § 179 deduction

-See the 2017 federal Form 2106, Employee Business Expenses, available on our 2019 New York itemized deductions webpage for more information and special instructions on these expenses and how to report them.
+See the 2017 federal Form 2106, Employee Business Expenses, available on our New York itemized deductions webpage for more information and special instructions on these expenses and how to report them.

-Note: If you are deducting depreciation or claiming an IRC § 179 deduction, see federal Form 4562, Depreciation and Amortization, to compute the depreciation and IRC § 179 deduction to enter on, line 4.
+Note: If you are deducting depreciation or claiming an IRC § 179 deduction, see federal Form 4562, Depreciation and Amortization, available on our New York itemized deductions webpage.